Use YouTube As a Content Source

 1. From the search box, find YouTube and click Add.

-3. If you are already logged into YouTube (or Google), you will be prompted to give SearchUnify read-write access to your channel.
+4. If you are already logged into YouTube (or Google), you will be prompted to give SearchUnify to access "see, edit, and permanently delete your YouTube videos, ratings, comments, and captions" and "view your YouTube account".
+The first access is essential to index subtitles and comments.
 Click .

 Set Up Crawl Frequency